-Our experience shows that even having all the means necessary to maintain hosting solely, most of ecommerce businessmen would rather turn to support in case of an issue with the server.
+Our experience shows that even having all the means necessary to maintain hosting solely, most of eCommerce businessmen would rather turn to support in case of an issue with the server.
 Those who try fixing it themselves most likely harm its performance even worth.
-The only absolute minority of online store owners, who are techy, are able to maintain proper server performance or fix it if it’s down, but that that work becomes a time killer depriving them of the opportunity to manage the business effectively.
+The only absolute minority of online store owners, who are techy, are able to maintain proper server performance or fix it if it’s down, but that work becomes a time killer depriving them of the opportunity to manage the business effectively.

 Besides obvious reasons to delegate server works to a contractor, there are more cons that are beneath the surface.

-1 – Low stability
+1 – cPanel Low stability

 The quality of cPanel releases is pretty low.
 During major updates, there’s a risk to lose the data or overwrite active settings with new ones.
 Restoring settings, in this case, is problematic due to the over-complicated file structure.